Aevyz/distributed-systems/README.md

 In order to maintain the node's address list, we employ a few different strategies.
 These are listed in the `maintain.md` file.

+Block creation
-Each block can contain up to 3 transactions.
-The transactions with the highest mining reward will be mined first.
+- Each block can contain up to 3 transactions.
+  - The transactions with the highest mining reward will be mined first.
+  - If pending transaction would result in the balance of the sender going negative, it is not considered for block creation (it remains in the pending transactions list)
+  - If pending transaction is already in some previous block, the transaction is removed from pending transactions list
-The mining of blocks is not done automatically, since this would complicate the demo.
+- The mining of blocks is not done automatically, since this would complicate the demo.
-One must manually trigger the block.
+- One must manually trigger the block creation.
 It is recommended to use `/control/add-block/quick-add` for this.

 > IMPORTANT: The unit tests are "simulations" of a network, hence will take a long time to run.
 > Make sure to disable this before building with Gradle (`./gradlew build -x test --no-daemon --parallel`)